nirnejak/sql-integrations/README.md

-# MongoDB Dashboard Tool
+# SQL Integrations Tool

-A tool for building Dashboard on MongoDB
+A tool for building integrations between SQL database and other services.

 **Features**